George D. Mason (July 4, 1856 - June 3, 1948)

 He was born in Syracuse, N.Y., on July 4, 1856, to James H. and Zada E. (Griffin) Mason.
 When George Mason was 14, his family moved to Detroit in 1870 so his father could find factory work.
-After wrapping up his public school education in Detroit in 1873, Mason began studying architecture under Henry T. Brush, for whom Brush Street is named.
+After wrapping up his public school education in Detroit in 1873, Mason began studying architecture under Henry T. Brush.

 In 1878, Mason teamed up with architect Zachariah Rice to form the firm Mason & Rice.
 Over 20 years, Mason & Rice designed countless structures in Detroit, from large monuments such as the old Masonic Temple and Trinity Episcopal Church to the tiny Log Cabin at Palmer Park.

 In 1882, Mason married Ida Whitaker of Detroit, and the couple had a daughter, Lilian.